digitalcredentials/wallet-attached-storage-spec/spec.md

 ### Blob Data Model

-A logical unit of data, in transit or at rest.
+A unit of data, in transit or at rest.
 (As described in the [W3c FileAPI: Blob Interface](https://w3c.github.io/FileAPI/#blob-section)).

 Blob properties: